 Although this difficulty can be anxiety inducting, there are different types of really effective baldness cure.
 In recent years, different remedies have become available to minimize and reverse the effects of this condition.
 Some of these therapies are dangerous, but the majority has shown evidence of effectiveness among individuals.

 When discussing this problem with a medical professional, one must regard initial treatment as being medication.
 Generally, if this condition is a result of an underlying disease, then it is the disease that must be treated.
 If this is done, then this problem will be overcome as a symptom of the disease.

 However, if this hair condition is not due to any external plights then there are various treatments that can be examined.
 The two most popular treatment options for women are medications known as Minoxidil and Finasteride.
 Finasteride is also known as Propecia, and Minoxidil is also known as Rogaine.
 Each of these medications has been approved by the FDA and can be purchased at your local pharmacy.

 Finasteride is available is a tablet form and is used primarily among men.
-Research into this pharmaceutical has shown effectiveness into male-pattern baldness with hair regrowth.
-Minoxidil, on the other hand, is available in a foam form and is used for reduction in hair loss.
+Research in this pharmaceutical has shown effectiveness into male-pattern baldness with hair regrowth.
+Minoxidil, on the other hand, is available in a foam form and is used for reduction in hair problems.

 The side-effects of medication

 Side-effects of both medications has shown irritation of the scalp and unwanted facial hair growth.
 It is highly recommended that these are not used as a treatment for female, especially pregnant women.
 More uncommon side-effects that have been seen among males include decreased libido and weight gain.